Tinkerforge/doc/en/source/Kits/HardwareHacking/PowerOutletControl_WindowsPhone.rst

 restrict the content of this text box to numbers.
 Below the text boxes goes a "ProgressBar" that will be used to indicate that a connection attempt is in progress.
-The final fife elements are one "Button" to connect and disconnect and four buttons in a horizonal "StackPanel" to trigger the different switches on the remote control.
+The final fife elements are one "Button" to connect and disconnect and four buttons in a horizontal "StackPanel" to trigger the different switches on the remote control.
 Here is a snippet of the ``MainPage.xaml`` file: